-Postcards of these photos will be coming soon to the Harrisville General Store, Harrisville, NH.
+Postcards of these photos are available at the Harrisville General Store (Harrisville, NH) and at various town events.
 A load of basket-seat porch rockers, the L.J.
 Colony Chair Factory in Munsonville (NH), c.
 1880.
 Early view of Nelson (NH) village including school (center), an elevated Town Hall and church.
-Look at the Town Hall stairs.
-Inside the L.J. [...]
+Look at the [...]

 Albert Quigley's Nelson: An Artist's Vision was a PowerPoint presentation prepared and presented by Lance Tucker for the Nelson, NH Summer Library Forum Series on July 13, 2017.
 This youtube was made by merging the live recording from that presentation with accompanying photographs to help tell the story of the life and work of Albert Quigley.